Background pattern

 The tablets should be taken whole with a sufficient amount of liquid – a glass of water.
 The usual dose is one tablet twice a day.

-Your doctor may recommend a maximum total dose of 400 mg (4 tablets) per day depending on your individual characteristics.
+Your doctor may recommend a maximum total dose of up to 400 mg (4 tablets) per day, depending on your particular characteristics.

-If you have severe liver and kidney failure, your doctor may monitor your flecainide blood levels.
+If you have severe hepatic and renal insufficiency, your doctor may monitor your flecainide levels in the blood.

 Dosage in renal insufficiency: The maximum initial dose will not exceed 100 mg per day.